 The remaining part of the line is supported by the Friends of the West Highland Lines who were formed in 1983 and have promoted the line ever since.
 The society publishes the excellent West Highland News Plus.

-With the loss of the majority of the station buildings, the eastern half of the line and the Oban trainshed the line has lost much of its character.
-The scenery remains spectacular and Oban Pier retains its atmosphere as ferries, fishing boats, tour boats, bikes, cars, caravans and trucks for the Western Isles and foot passengers and tourists abound.
+With the loss of the majority of the station buildings, the eastern half of the line and the Oban trainshed the line has lost much of its original character.
+However, the scenery remains spectacular and Oban Pier retains its atmosphere as ferries, fishing boats, tour boats, bikes, cars, caravans and trucks for the Western Isles and foot passengers and tourists abound.

 Much of the closed eastern half and the Ballachulish branch remain as footpaths.